pymc-devs/pytensor/doc/extending/graph_rewriting.rst

     .. method:: rewrite(fgraph)

-      This is the interface function called by Aesara.
+      This is the interface function called by Pytensor.
 It calls :meth:`GraphRewriter.apply` by default.